 We will provide you with a critique of the shape and standard of the overall story and its component parts.
 Where problems are identified, we will explain why we feel that an adjustment is called for, and set out a series of options for addressing the issue.
 We may provide appendices with examples of how particular writing issues can be addressed so that you have a concrete frame of reference.

 This document can be anywhere between 20 and 50 pages, depending upon the number of issues we’ve addressed, and how many samples from your original document we’ve copied across for demonstration purposes.

 The Full Critique

 - The editorial assessment

 - The line edit

 - The ‘clean’ copy showing how the manuscript would look if all the recommended tracked changes were to be made.

 You can choose whether you want the entire package delivered together, or whether you prefer to receive the editorial assessment first, and then return for the line-editing process.
-Whatever your preference, you will still be charged the discounted price of taking the editorial assessment and line-editing services together.
+Whichever your preference, payments will be arranged to ensure that your discounted rate is applied.

 - Settings and environment (road layout; topography; housing)

 - Brands (Vauxhall rather than Opus; Walkers crisps, not Lays chips)